 If you do not already have permission to remain in the UK, you must apply for a visa to study at University of Chichester.

-The length of the course may affect the type of visa you need.
+The length of your course may affect the type of visa you need.

-To help you understand what type of visa you require, please refer to our Which Visa?
-Flowchart.
+To help you understand what type of visa you require, please refer to our Which Visa?Flowchart.

-The flowchart covers three types of visas:
+The flowchart covers these visa options: